If you’re looking for a proven way to bump up your sales this year, I’ve got two impactful words for you: seasonal events.

 Once your leads start flowing, you’ll need to find a way to convert them into sales.
 One way to effectively do this is to run a lead nurturing campaign.

 What is lead nurturing about?
 It’s about slowly warming up your leads and building a relationship before you present them with your most important offer.

 The best way to run such a campaign is to set up an email sequence, sometimes referred to as autoresponder emails (or a drip campaign).

 So how do you set them up?

-Like before, if you’re using GetResponse the process is simplified.
-You just need to find a template that you like, prepare the copy for the number of emails you want to send, and place them using the calendar view.
+Like before, if you’re using GetResponse, the process is simplified.
+You just need to find a template that you like, prepare a copy for the number of emails you want to send, and place them using the calendar view.